How to install Google Chrome extensions in Firefox

 The following guide walks you through the steps of installing Google Chrome extensions in Firefox.

-One of the main benefits of adding WebExtensions support is that Firefox users will be able to install the majority of extensions for Google Chrome.
+One of the main benefits of WebExtensions support is that Firefox users will be able to install the majority of extensions for Google Chrome; at the very least, it makes it easier for developers to migrate their extensions from Chrome to Firefox.

 Install Google Chrome extensions in Firefox